weatherlink/awesome-weatherlink/readme.md

 - [WeatherLink v2 API SDK for PHP](https://github.com/weatherlink/weatherlink-v2-api-sdk-php) - GitHub repository and information for the WeatherLink v2 API SDK for PHP.
 - [WeatherLink v2 API SDK for Python](https://github.com/weatherlink/weatherlink-v2-api-sdk-python) - GitHub repository and information for the WeatherLink v2 API SDK for Python.

-## Applications
+## Applications & Tools

-_Applications built using the WeatherLink APIs._
+_Applications and tools built using the WeatherLink APIs._

 - [wlbot](https://github.com/mike-weiner/wlbot) - A Node.js based CLI that can be used to make some of the most common API calls that are possible with the WeatherLink v2 API.

 ## Demos & Examples

-_Small demos and examples which use the WeatherLink APIs but are not full-fledged applications._
+_Small demos and examples which use the WeatherLink APIs but are not full-fledged applications or tools._

 ## Third Party Libraries